vEnhance/1802/src/eigen.typ

 = Eigenvalues and eigenvectors

 In this section, we'll define an eigenvalue and eigenvector.
+The main goal of this section is that:
+#goal[
-The main goal of this section is that you should be able to, given a $2 times 2$ or $3 times 3$ matrix, extract all the eigenvalues and eigenvectors by hand.
+  Given a $2 times 2$ or $3 times 3$ matrix, by the end of this section, you should be able to find all the eigenvalues and eigenvectors by hand.
+]

 == [TEXT] The problem of finding eigenvectors